 - Statement of Purpose focusing upon areas of research interest and career goals.

 - Unofficial GRE scores, if required.
+GRE is required for graduate assistantships.

 - Three letters of recommendation that address your potential to pursue scholarly work at the doctoral level in education;